aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 **`context`**

 As by default, the `load` method performs the navigation relative to root context, when navigating to child routes, the context needs to be specified.
-This navigation options has also been used in various examples previously.
+This navigation option has also already been used in various examples previously.
-Note that you can use various context types.
+Various types of values can be used for the `context`.

 The easiest is to use the custom element **view model instance**.
 If you are reading this documentation sequentially, then you already noticed this.